Champney/Pinterest-Data-Pipeline-Project/README.md

 ### Project Description

 The aim of this project is to use various AWS resources to create a functional data pipeline for ETL of three parallel streams of sample data with specified schemas.
-I've done this by initially batch-loading the data into an S3 bucket, from where I was able to extract it into Databricks and process it as needed using PySpark.
-With the data transformed, I've continued processing it with Spark to extract meaningful insights.
+IThis is achieved by initially batch-loading the data into an S3 bucket, from where it is extracted into Databricks and processed as neededed using PySpark.
+The data is then processed further using Spark to pull specific meaningful insights.